-1.5 TRANSPORT REFRIGERATION UNITS
+TRANSPORT REFRIGERATION UNITS

 Both SCAQMD and CARB comment that TRU emissions should be included in the DEIR.
-As summarized in the OFFROAD Model Output in attachment A of the Supplemental Memorandum Regarding Operational Emissions from Transport Refrigeration Units (TRUs) and updated Health Risk Assessment for the Proposed Sunset Crossroads Specific Plan Project (May 14, 2024), which is attachment C to this memorandum, TRU emissions were conservatively calculated assuming all trucks accessing Buildings 5 and 6 (the buildings proposed as cold storage warehouse use) would include TRUs and could operate for up to 4 hours per day.
+As summarized in the Supplemental Memorandum Regarding Air Quality Operational Emissions Estimates and Operational Health Risk Assessment With Transport Refrigeration Unit Emissions for the Proposed Sunset Crossroads Specific Plan prepared by LSA (July 5, 2024), TRU emissions have conservatively been calculated assuming all trucks accessing Buildings 5 and 6 (the buildings proposed as cold storage warehouse use) would include only 25 hp TRUs and could operate for up to 4 hours per day on-site - which significantly overstates the emissions since the Project will provide TRU plug-ins at the loading docks.
 This is a conservative assumption since the current CARB regulations require an increasing percentage of all TRU fleets within the State to transition to electric only, with a full phase out of diesel TRUs by 2030.
-A summary of the GHG TRU emissions is summarized on Table 4.
-As shown on Table 4, even with the conservative assumptions for TRUs associated with the Project, the incremental GHG emissions would be minimal (see Tables E and F below for comparison of total GHG emissions in the DEIR, with this update that includes TRU emissions).
-The TRU emissions and calculations from the Urban Crossroads memorandum are included in Attachment C.
+A summary of the TRU emissions is summarized on Table 4.
+As shown on Table 4, even with the conservative assumptions for TRUs associated with the Project, the incremental emissions would be minimal.
+The TRU emissions and calculations from the LSA memorandum are included in Attachment C.

-Table D: TRU EMISSIONS
+TABLE 4: TRU EMISSIONS